Towers in the park

 Towers in the park is a morphology of modernist high rise apartment buildings characterized by a high-rise building (a "slab") surrounded by a swath of landscaped land.
 Thus, the tower does not directly front the street.

-It was popular in North American and European cities in the 1960s and into the 1970s, especially for public housing.
-The towers themselves are typically simple, brick-clad high-rise buildings with rectangular footprints and little ornamentation other than repeating series of balconies for each apartment.
-However, some apartment buildings from this era use less conventional designs in the "tower in the park" format.
+It is based on an ideology popularised by Le Corbusier with the Plan Voisin, an expansion of the Garden city movement aimed at reducing the problem of urban congestion.
+It was introduced in several large cities across the world, notably in North America, Europe and Australia as a solution for housing, especially for public housing, reaching a peak of popularity in the 1960s with the introduction of prefabrication technology.
+The towers themselves are typically simple, brick or concrete-clad high-rise buildings with little ornamentation.
+The footprint was designed with simple geometry to minimise construction costs whilst maximising light, air, and views of the surrounding open space for occupants, sometimes including balconies for the apartments.

+It is now generally seen as a failure in urban planning for the many problems it introduced in urban sociology including isolation and segregation from the wider community, a lack of privacy, as well as inefficiency in land-use planning.
+While it is increasingly popular in Asia, it has declined in the Western world.
+Many existing complexes, especially those government owned, are planned for demolition and redevelopment.
+Redevelopment of the complexes typically favour the antithesis of towers in the park ideology, mixed-use development, which is said to have more positive social outcomes including making people feel safer and more integrated with their community.

 History

 Le Corbusier pioneered the "tower in a park" morphology in his unrealized 1923 Ville Contemporaine.
 Responding to the squalid conditions of cities in the 1920s, Le Corbusier proposed razing the old cities and replacing them with new, clean, hyper-rationalist layouts employing the "tower in a park" morphology.
 The skyscrapers were intended to house the new city's three million residents on only 5% of the land.
 By placing the buildings near the center of the block, there is room for parking, lawns, trees, and other landscaping elements.
 Le Corbusier further employed the morphology in his 1930 plan for Paris, the Ville Radieuse (also unrealized).
 Owing to the wide diffusion and influence of these two plans and their ideas post–World War II, especially the latter, the "tower in the park" morphology spread throughout Europe and North America.